lostutils/suex/README.md

 ## Project Status

 Version `0.2.2` is out and has complete feature parity with the OpenBSD's `doas`.
+Note that some featues work a bit differently, read the docs to see changes.

 ## Authors